 Motions also follow an order of precedence.
 There is an order to which motions can be made, and in some cases, a motion would not be allowable because it is out of order.
 It is the chair’s responsibility to know the order of precedence, and to govern the meeting accordingly.
 It is up to the chair to ensure that all motions are clear and make sense.

 Gaining a full understanding of Robert’s Rules can be a daunting task.
 Refer to OSBA’s Guide to Parliamentary Procedure booklet for more information, and familiarize yourself with it.
-You may also want to order OSBA’s Tips for Better Board Meetings placemats, which contain meeting procedures and calendars, for your board.
-Remember that you can call or send e-mail to OSBA if you have any questions related to running a meeting.
+Please call or send e-mail to OSBA if you have any questions related to running a meeting.